Ezequiel Duran Preview, Player Props: Rangers vs. Astros

 - The Astros pitching staff ranks seventh in the league with a collective 9.1 strikeouts per nine innings.

-- In his most recent appearance on Tuesday, the right-hander threw 5 2/3 innings against the Boston Red Sox, giving up two earned runs while surrendering five hits.
+- The left-hander last appeared on Wednesday against the Boston Red Sox, when he went six innings, allowing two earned runs while giving up five hits.

-- The 28-year-old has an ERA of 3.49, with 6.7 strikeouts per nine innings, in 20 games this season.
-Opponents have a .260 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.